Tomahawkd/tomahawkd.github.io/course/postgraduate/forensics.md

 Finally, there is **document authentication**.
 Significant attributes such as the author of a document or its date of creation can be tampered with, as was already mentioned.
-In these cases, it is possible to use date-time stamps on files and in log files, look for nuances on date-time stamps, look for meta-data within files or inspect the files through digital stratigraphy.
+In these cases, it is possible to use **date-time stamps on files and in log files**, look for nuances on date-time stamps, look for meta-data within files or inspect the files through digital stratigraphy.
 Stratigraphy, which is a building block process in archeology, is the study of layers to determine elements such as the origin, the composition, or the time frame